- Posted By Mind Brain

 Biological and environmental.

-1) Biological causes – There is some genetic factors to be considered which make people more prone to developing anxiety symtoms.
-Also, your brain chemistry may disfavor you when you have anxious symptoms, such as sympathetic nervous system over activation (basically a state of fight or flight).
+1. Biological Causes – There are some genetic factors to be considered which make people more prone to developing anxiety symptoms.
+Also, your brain chemistry may disfavor you when you have anxious symptoms, such as sympathetic nervous system over-activation (basically a state of fight or flight).

 How will I know if I’m suffering from it and what can I do about it?

 Anxiety is a natural response to fear, uncertainty or worrying.
 The stress chemicals released into your brain help you stay safe by making you more alert and ready to face danger or stressful situations.
 But when anxiety becomes overwhelming, the feeling of dread persists even when there’s little or nothing to be afraid of.
 Some people describe the distress as a feeling of being ‘in a state of panic’.

 Much can be said about this illness, which is why we’ll break things down so that you’re able to get a better understanding of it: